nagakura1998/Market-stock-prediction-App/Readme.md

 ### Stock Market Prediction
-Use pytorch LSTM for training the data\n
+Use pytorch LSTM for training the data.\
-Use ONNX API to load the pytorch model\n
+Use ONNX API to load the pytorch model.\
-Use Chart.js to draw the close price data\n
+Use Chart.js to draw the close price data.